Not Without a Fight: Critical reception

-Not Without a Fight garnered mostly positive reviews from music critics, as it has gained a 61 out of 100.
+Not Without a Fight garnered mostly positive reviews from music critics.
+On Metacritic, the album holds a score of 61 out of 100 based on reviews from eleven critics, which indicates "generally favorable reviews".
 Joe DeAndrea, staff reviewer for AbsolutePunk, awarded a score of 86%.
 He said of the band that, "on Not Without a Fight, it's clear that New Found Glory still haven't lost their knack of creating an album with sing-a-long choruses and memorable guitar riffs that fans will love."
 He described the songs as "energy filled" and noted the album was "another breath of fresh air within a genre saturated with vocoder and neon.
 Andrew Leahey, in his review for Allmusic, awarded the album 3½ stars out of five.
 He praised the "mature performance" of frontman Jordan Pundik; "Unlike his younger pop-punk contemporaries, though, Pundik no longer seems smitten with the idea of a happy relationship.
 There are precious few traces of the urgent, here's-to-the-night ethos that other groups champion so heartily.
 Taken as a whole, Not Without a Fight is a pleasant listen, mature in its outlook, and happily adolescent in its vigor".